 Regarding different cultural frameworks, UAE social work students may have experienced earlier schooling that emphasized teacher-centered learning approaches or approaches in which the teacher was in charge of transmitting information, and students were expected to follow their instructions and guidance (Burt, 2004; Shukri, 2014; Vassall-Fall, 2011).
 A teacher-centered approach can be contrasted with student-centered learning (SCL), or learning that uses techniques that require students to take more active and autonomous roles in their learning (Lee & Hannafin, 2016).
 Students coming from teacher-centered learning environments may arrive at colleges without the experience or skills to engage in classrooms that use SCL approaches.
-This can create anxiety and increase extraneous cognitive load as now the student is learning in a second language together with a novel teaching approach (Burt, 2004; Richardson, 2004; Vassall-Fall, 2011).
+This lack of experience or skills can create anxiety and increase extraneous cognitive load, as now the student is learning in a second language together with a novel teaching approach (Burt, 2004; Richardson, 2004; Vassall-Fall, 2011).

 Discourse and social patterns could also be considered within the context of cultural dynamics and cognitive load.
 Goodwin (2013) emphasizes the importance of instructors learning the cultural dynamics of their students, so they can provide explanations using culturally relevant examples because “communication is mediated by the learners’ social and cultural identities” (p.
 71).
 Without clarifying the dynamics, cognitive load is increased as students may interpret a situation based on their own cultural perspectives and experiences.
-The information they receive may not make sense within the learning context and lead to weak comprehension (Kolikant, 2011).
+The information they receive may not make sense within the learning context and may lead to weak comprehension (Kolikant, 2011).

-Social Work and EMI So what does this mean for social work in countries that use an EMI approach?
+Social Work and EMI So how does EMI impact social work education what does this mean for social work in countries that use an EMI approach?
 Social work research addresses the implications of working with persons whose first language is not English, yet less is written about knowledge production and socialization into the social work profession when the social work student is learning in a second language (Wagner, 2018).
 Social work is an applied, language-centered discipline (Harrison, 2006; Watkins et al., 2018).
-As such, students are expected to apply theory to practice situations, use critical thinking skills to assess problems, select interventions, and engage clients at different levels of interventions (Garthwait, 2015; Watkins et al., 2018).
+As such, students are expected to (a) apply theory to practice situations, (b) use critical thinking skills to assess problems, (c) select interventions, and (d) engage clients at different levels of interventions (Garthwait, 2015; Watkins et al., 2018).

 For students learning in a second language, a deeper understanding of the content could be inhibited by misunderstanding and miscommunication.
 For students who will deliver services in a first language other than English, lack of linguistic knowledge (such as, how to say specific clinical terms in their first language) could also hinder communication with clients (Dearden, 2014; Estrada et al., 2018; Sevilla et al., 2018).
 This issue is not limited to countries that teach in a language different from their first language.
-In the United States, 21% of the US population does not speak English at home and well over half of those persons speak Spanish (Estrada et al., 2018).
-Yet Rosales et al. (2018) found that less than 10% of social work programs in the United States provided Latinxfocused content.
-Thus, the global challenge for social work programs globally is to prepare students to competently deliver services and practice in the languages of their clients (Sevilla et al., 2018).
+In the United States, 21% of the U.S. population does not speak English at home, and well over half of those persons speak Spanish (Estrada et al., 2018).
+Yet Rosales et al. (2018) found that less than 10% of social work programs in the United States provided Latinx-focused content.
+Thus, the global challenge for social work programs is to prepare students to competently deliver services and practice in the languages of their clients (Sevilla et al., 2018).

 Methodology